chdecultot/Personal-Website/src/articles/20170609-how-to-build-an-open-source-project-part-1_en.md

 In the scope of a classic deployment, our clients often ask us to modify existing modules, sometimes to create specific modules.
 Usually these modifications are not specific to one particular profession and can be reused by other companies in the world.
 Only changes that are too specific and/or in contradiction with how ERPNext currently works are not integrated in the source code.

 For Maia, we are in a situation where changes brought to ERPNext are specific only to France and to a very specific activity.
-To merge them into ERPNext would have required a lot of time and compromises, fully understandable by the way, to make this module more universal than it currently is.
+To merge them into ERPNext would have required a lot of time and compromises - fully understandable by the way - to make this module more universal than it currently is.

 By keeping the application separated from ERPNext, we are in control of our developments, we can send corrections in production faster and can continue to push the application forward by focusing only the needs of french midwifes (for now 😉).
 <br>